 Notes on the Geography of Indonesia: The Botanical Gardens at Bogor

 Seeking escape from the coastal humidity, in 1745 Governor van Imhoff located a site about 30 miles inland and at an elevation of about a thousand feet.
 There he built an estate he called Buitenzorg, "Carefree."
 Fifty years later, in 1811, Java fell briefly to the British, and a young Stamford Raffles came to Buitenzorg and began to develop a garden around it.
 When the Dutch regained control in 1816, they continued the development of what became one of the great colonial plant collections.
-Although Buitenzorg is now called Bogor and has grown to a city of 700,000, at its center is still this remarkable garden, in remarkably good shape.
+Although Buitenzorg is now called Bogor and has grown to be a city of 700,000, at its center is still this remarkable garden.

 The main entrance to Kebun Raya, the "great garden."